odpi/egeria-docs/site/docs/education/egeria-dojo/developer/overview.md

                 The [`egeria-dev-projects`](https://github.com/odpi/egeria-dev-projects){ target=gh } utilities are designed to illustrate how to use these services and you may want to take time to review the code and make changes to explore new functions or customize them to your working environment.

                 Itching to code?
-The next section gives you an opportunity to write your own utilities that work with the OMAS APIs.
+The next exercise gives you an opportunity to write your own utilities that work with the OMAS APIs.
 This may be a good time to take a break :)

         ??? beginner "Writing simple utilities that work with metadata.
 (60 mins)"

-            In this section, you will be creating two new utilities: one called `AssetCreate` that catalogs a collection of files as assets; the other is called `AssetListen` which listens for newly created asset events and prints out details about the asset.
+            In this exercise, you will be creating two new utilities: one called `AssetCreate` that catalogs a collection of files as assets; the other is called `AssetListen` which listens for newly created asset events and prints out details about the asset.
 You can think of it as a game of catch: `AssetCreate` is throwing assets into the catalog and `AssetListen` is catching them.

             ??? beginner "Develop AssetListen"

                 ??? beginner "Create a new IntelliJ project for AssetListen called `egeria-dojo1`"
                     ---8<-- "docs/education/tutorials/intellij-tutorial/intellij-new-project.md"

-                ??? beginner "Create a new IntelliJ module called `asset-listen`"
-                    ---8<-- "docs/education/tutorials/intellij-tutorial/intellij-add-java-module.md"

                 ??? beginner "Create a new java package called `egeria.dojo.assetlisten`"
                     ---8<-- "docs/education/tutorials/intellij-tutorial/intellij-add-java-package.md"